 Physical signs of sexual abuse that involves penetration may include

 Other manifestations include a sexually transmitted infection, and pregnancy.
-Within a few days of the abuse, examination of the genitals, anus, and mouth may be normal or may show healed lesions or subtle changes.
+Within a few days of the abuse, examination of the genitals, anus, and mouth will likely be normal, but the examiner may find healed lesions or subtle changes.

-Undernutrition, fatigue, poor hygiene, lack of appropriate clothing, and failure to thrive (see Failure to Thrive (FTT)) are common signs of inadequate provision of food, clothing, or shelter.
+Undernutrition, fatigue, poor hygiene, lack of appropriate clothing, and failure to thrive are common signs of inadequate provision of food, clothing, or shelter.
 Stunted growth and death resulting from starvation or exposure to extremes in temperature or weather may occur.
 Neglect that involves inadequate supervision may result in preventable illness or injury.

 Evaluation of injuries and nutritional deficiencies is discussed elsewhere in The Manual.
 Recognizing maltreatment as the cause can be difficult, and a high index of suspicion must be maintained.
-Because of social biases, abuse is considered less often in children living in a 2-parent household with a median-level income; child abuse can occur regardless of family composition or socioeconomic status.
+Because of social biases, abuse is considered less often in children living in a 2-parent household with an at least median-level income.
+However, child abuse can occur regardless of family composition or socioeconomic status.

 Sometimes direct questions provide answers.
 Children who have been maltreated may describe the events and the perpetrator, but some children, particularly those who have been sexually abused, may be sworn to secrecy, threatened, or so traumatized that they are reluctant to speak about the abuse (and may even deny abuse when specifically questioned).
 A medical history including a history of the events should be obtained from children and their caregivers in a relaxed environment.
 Open-ended questions (eg, “Can you tell me what happened?”) are particularly important in these cases because yes-or-no questions (eg, “Did daddy do this?”, “Did he touch you here?”) can easily sculpt an untrue history in young children.